-- Implementing Agreement – An Implementing Agreement is a more specific agreement that expresses detailed responsibilities, resource commitments, named contacts/people, and relevant terms (e.g. intellectual property, dates of activity) involved for a known activity.
+- Implementation Agreement – An Implementation Agreement is a more specific agreement that expresses detailed responsibilities, resource commitments, named contacts/people, and relevant terms (e.g. intellectual property, dates of activity) involved for a known activity.

-- Collaborative Degree Agreement – A Collaborative Degree Agreement is an arrangement that allows students to earn a UW–Madison degree while enrolled in a credit-bearing program at a non-US university.
+- Collaborative Academic Agreement – A Collaborative Academic Agreement is an arrangement that allows students to earn a UW–Madison degree or complete credit-bearing study at UW–Madison, including while enrolled in a credit-bearing program at a non-US university.
 These arrangements include Dual Degrees, Reciprocal Transfer of Credits, 3+1+1, and VISP Cohort programs.
 Guiding principles include:

 - UW retain academic control of degree, course offerings, courses

 - No more than 50% of a UW degree may be taught off campus.

 - UW usually does not agree to establish "joint" degree programs, through which a student would earn one degree awarded by two institutions.